calcitem/Sanmill/CONTRIBUTING.md

 4. Submit a pull request to get changes from your branch into `dev`.
 Mention which bug is being resolved in the description.

+Before submitting a pull request for review, please ensure it is appropriately formatted.
+We use `format.sh` script.
+You can simply run it.

+Note that this modifies the files but doesn’t commit them – you’ll likely want to run `git commit --amend -a` to update the last commit with all pending changes.